-Hypothesis 2: The Marginal Effect of Self-Finance on Election Results
+Hypothesis 2: The Marginal Effect of Self-Finance

 Table 3 presents the results of two ordinary least squares regressions that predict the Democratic candidate's share of the gubernatorial vote using data from 1998 through 2006.
 Panel A confirms that campaign spending has a strong relationship with vote shares.
 If the Democratic candidate spends more money, her vote share goes up; if the Republican candidate spends more, the Democrat's vote share goes down.
-Spending variables are measured in hundreds of thousands of dollars and divided by logged population, for reasons already discussed.
-Thus, in a median-sized state (where logged population is around 15), a \$1,000,000 increase in the Democrat's spending would be associated with a 3.0 percentage point increase in the Democrat's share of the vote.
+Recall that spending variables are measured in hundreds of thousands of dollars and divided by logged population.
+Thus, in an average sized state (where logged population is 15), a \$1,000,000 increase in the Democrat's spending would be associated with a 3.0 percentage point increase in the Democrat's share of the vote.
 The incumbency dummies have unsurprising effects; an incumbent candidate can expect a 6 or 8 percentage point advantage.
-State-level control variables appear to have little importance here.17
+State-level control variables appear to have little effect.